03. TCP Server and Client

 getaddrinfo() resolves a domain name into IP addresses.
 There is a sample program in its man page.

 Unlike other socket APIs, this is not a Linux syscall and is implemented in libc because name resolution is a complicated and high-level function on Linux.
-It involves reading a bunch of files such as /etc/resolv.conf and /etc/hosts and then query a DNS server with UDP.
+It involves reading a bunch of files such as /etc/resolv.conf and /etc/hosts before querying a DNS server with UDP.

 Unix domain sockets share the same API with network sockets.
 You can create either packet-based or byte-stream-based Unix domain sockets, like UDP or TCP.
-A Unix domain socket is created with different flags on the socket() method and uses a different type of address, but the rest is the same as a network socket.
+A Unix domain socket is created with different flags on the socket() method and uses struct sockaddr_un, but the rest is the same.
 Read man unix.7 for more info.

 A pipe is a one-way byte stream.
 So you need a protocol like a TCP socket, which is not as trivial as you might think.
-You’ll learn protocol in the next chapter.
+You’ll learn about protocols in the next chapter.

 Source code: